ankitects/anki-manual/src/deck-options.md

 card once a day for multiple days, you can do that by setting more learning mode steps instead of by adjusting this modifier.

-**Maximum interval** allows you to place an upper limit on the time Anki will wait to reshow a card.
-The default is 100 years; you can decrease this to a smaller number if you’re willing to trade extra study time for higher retention.
+### Hard interval

-**Hard interval** specifies what the next interval will be when you press the Hard button.
+Specifies what the next interval will be when you press the Hard button.
 The percentage is relative to the previous interval, eg with a default 120%, a card with a 10 day interval will be given 12 days.
 This option is only available when the [experimental scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html) is enabled in the preferences.

 Review cards are always shown in random order.
 If you wish to see them in a different order, you can use a [filtered deck](filtered-decks.md).
 More